Sangwon91/ESGAN/README.md

-# GANs for the Energy Grid Generation
+# Energy Shape GAN (ESEGAN)

+GAN for the generation of energy shapes.